thunderrevolt/freemarket_sample_71c/README.md

 - belongs_to :category
 - belongs_to :sell
 - belongs_to :buy
-- has_many   :images
+- has_many   :images, dependent: :destroy
-- has_many   :feelings
+- has_many   :feelings, dependent: :destroy
-- has_many   :likes
+- has_many   :likes, dependent: :destroy
 - has_many   :like_user, through: :likes, source: :user
 - has_many   :feeling_user, through: :feelings, source: :user